57 W. Monroe Street,

 When Barbee tried to have a stage built in the theater, the city prevented it, because of the lack of enough emergency exits.

-In 1923, the theater was reopened under new management as the Monroe Theater.
+On September 1, 1923, the theater was reopened under new management as the Monroe Theater.
 In the 1930’s or 1940’s, the entrance and interior to the building was given an Art Deco style makeover.

 By the 1950’s, it was showing B-grade sci-fi and horror films.
 In the early-1960’s, the theater started to add adult films to its mix of programming.